Donje Luge

 Donje Luge (Доње Луге) is a neighborhood in the city of Berane, Montenegro.
 Nestled within this neighborhood are quaint streets lined with traditional buildings and local shops, creating a warm and inviting atmosphere for residents and tourists alike to explore and enjoy.
 It is known for its rich heritage and welcoming community.

 Donje Luge provides a glimpse into Montenegro's past while also offering modern amenities and conveniences to cater to the needs of its inhabitants.
-From traditional cafes serving local delicacies to historic landmarks that tell stories of bygone eras, this neighborhood is a treasure trove of experiences waiting to be discovered.
+From traditional cafés serving local delicacies to historic landmarks that reflect its history, this neighbourhood offers a variety of local and historical features.

-Whether wandering through its cobbled streets or simply taking in the scenic views of the surrounding landscapes, visitors can immerse themselves in the beauty and character of Donje Luge.
-With its strong sense of identity and friendly locals eager to share their customs and traditions, this neighborhood is a true gem in the heart of Berane, Montenegro, where past and present harmoniously coexist, creating a truly unforgettable destination for all who have the pleasure of visiting.

 Demographics

 According to the 2023 census, its population was 1,711.